champa720/material.io/_sections/materials/science/cc-basics/chapter-4/lesson-4.3.md

 excerpt: "What distinguishes invertebrates from vertebrates?
 Learn about the basic characteristics of invertebrate animals, including sponges, worms, mollusks, and insects.
 Also read about the process of metamorphosis."

-objectives:
-- Distinguish between invertebrates and vertebrates
-- Recognize the basic characteristics of invertebrates
-- Organize the steps in four-stage and three stage metamorphosis

-Skills:
-- Cite Textual Evidence
-- Follow a Multi-step Procedure

-vocabulary:
-- adapt
-- invertebrate
-- metamorphosis
-- parasite
-- vertebrate

-key_concept:

-- concept: >
-    Animals are made of many cells and can be classified as invertebrates or vertebrates.

-- example: |
-    You may have twisted and squeezed a kitchen sponge.
-Sponges like these are usually human-made.
-But you may have also used the skeleton of a real sponge for bathing.
-You can twist and squeeze these sponges, too.
-    |
-    Sponges are invertebrates, meaning they have no backbone.
-If they did, you would not be able to bend, twist, and squeeze them.

 ---
 ## Invertebrates

 ![HYDRA](){: .materialboxed .responsive-img }